 If your parents are lawfully present in the country on a temporary visa, you can also apply for a change of status to a green card.
 Compared to sponsoring your parents from abroad, this procedure might be quicker.
 It still requires proving your connection and financial support and meeting certain qualifying requirements.

 Bringing your parents to the US permanently is more complicated if you have a green card.
 Green card holders cannot apply for a green card on behalf of their parents.
-They might still be able to apply for a family preference visa.
-However, there are yearly limits on the number of family preference visas that can be issued, and the wait times for these visas can be long.
+They might still be able to apply for a family preference visa, however, there are yearly limits on the number of family preference visas that can be issued, and the wait times for these visas can be long.
+This should be taken into consideration.

 The illness depends on whether a medical condition stops someone from applying for a visa or green card.
 Imagine your parents have tuberculosis or another contagious illness.
 In that situation, they might only be qualified for a visa once the illness has been treated.
 Some medical issues may require a waiver, which can be difficult to obtain.
 The best action for your situation should be determined in consultation with a medical expert and an immigration attorney.